thma/WhyHaskellMatters/README.md

 compiler construction, programming language design, theorem-provers, type systems etc.
 So inevitably Haskell will be a topic in the discussion about these approaches.

-In the next section we want to study some of the most distinguishing features of Haskell.
+In the following sections we will study some of the most distinguishing features of Haskell.

-# So what exactly are those magic powers of Haskell?

-> Haskell doesn't solve different problems than other languages.
-> But it solves them differently.
->
-> -- unknown

-In this section we will examine the most outstanding features of the Haskell language.
-I'll try to keep the learning curve moderate and so I'll start with some very basic concepts.

-Even though I'll try to keep the presentation self-contained it's not intended to be an introduction to the Haskell language (have a look at [Learn You a Haskell](http://www.learnyouahaskell.com/) if you are looking for enjoyable tutorial).

 ## Functions are First-class